What is horizon scanning?

 It should be noted that the most valuable resources are often those that proactively provide updates, as this avoids the potential for busy staff to forget to access the updated information.
 During the audit [to BRC Food Safety Standard] the auditor will look for evidence of systematic checking and the process for ensuring that information is transferred into action as necessary.”

 How to get a subscription that meets the requirements of BRC Food Safety Standards

-Food Forensics, also in the United Kingdom, publishes a monthly newsletter for members.
+- Food Forensics, also in the United Kingdom, publishes a monthly newsletter for members (prices start at £99).
 The newsletter can be used for horizon scanning.

 Want to learn more about horizon scanning for food fraud?